freshollie/hqhero/README.md

 In this example, hqhero is designed for /uk /us and /de.

+## HQhero.com

+hqhero.com is the current host of HQhero.
+We currently receive 600+ users a day, with a viewership in 80+ countries.

+We opensourced HQhero in the hope that it is useful for others to read or take inspiration from

 ## License

 HQhero is released under the MIT license.
 Logo is Copyright Eddie Reeder

 ## Credits

-- Oliver Bell - Backend, System Architecture, DevOps
+- Oliver Bell - Backend, Architecture, DevOps
-- Eddie Reeder - App design, Animations, Logo
+- Eddie Reeder - Frontend, Design, Animation, Logo